alicehe2003/github_extension/README.md

 # TODO

 - Current implementation using HuggingFace API has a limit of 1000 calls per day.
 To reduce API usage, implement some type of pre-filtering before making API call to compare phrases.
+Consider using TensorFlow for pre-filtering of issues, then input into HuggingFace.

 # Known Bugs